Through our unique structure for collaboration, CIS values differences and recognizes that multiple perspectives enhance creativity.

 ACM RICHARD TAPIA CELEBRATION OF DIVERSITY IN COMPUTING

 Each year CIS sends minority students to Tapia, which celebrated diversity in computing.
 In 2017 CIS sent 29 students all-expenses-paid to the conference in Atlanta.
+Apply now for 2018 scholarships to Tapia offered by CIS and ENG.

-Cornell was pleased to send 29 students to the Richard Tapia Celebration of Diversity in Computing Conference.
 Here's what the students had to say about participating:

 GRACE HOPPER CELEBRATION